HDL Focus Areas, Credentials & Minors

 Social Justice Focus Area

 Students can choose an area of focus under the framework of Social Justice by following the minor track in Social Justice.
-Students will be allowed to complete the minor area of study if they meet the transfer-eligibility criteria at the time of application (minimum GPA 2.50/4.00).
-A minimum of 2.50/4.00 GPA is required for the minor field.
 A focus area in Social Justice is designed for students who are interested in gaining experience working with community-based organizations and opportunities to combine their experiences with new skills and strategies for future careers in organizing, non-profits or simply applying a social justice lens to any professional fields.

 Art Museum Educators

-The art museum educator focus area is offered for students who are interested in working through numerous programs and resources to increase art awareness and appreciation for students of all ages in informal settings.
-Students can follow the Human Development and Learning coursework and choose between an Art, Art History or combined focus.
+The art museum educator focus area was developed by students interested in working through numerous programs and resources to increase art awareness and appreciation for students of all ages in informal settings.

 Pre-Law Focus Area

-The focus area of Pre-Law follows a set of recommended courses that could aid a student in developing knowledge in areas that are beneficial to pursuing legal education.
-Many courses offered at UIC will help students gain the types of knowledge that is considered beneficial to anyone interested in a legal education.
-In addition to basic courses, UIC also offers courses and programs that are related to the study of law.
-In any given semester additional courses may be offered so this list serves as a sampling.
-Please consult an advisor to develop an appropriate plan of study.
+The Pre-Law focus area could aid a student in developing knowledge in areas that are beneficial to pursuing legal education.
+In addition to foundational courses, UIC also offers courses and programs that are related to the study of law.

-The social work focus area prepares students to enter a MSW program upon completing their undergraduate degree.
-Social work is the profession that promotes or restores the relationships between people and their environment in order to improve quality of life for individuals, families, communities or organizations.
-Depending on a student’s interest that will combine required HDL courses with a number of electives in the social sciences to better prepare for this type of work.
+The social work focus area can prepare students to enter a MSW program upon completing their undergraduate degree.
+Social work promotes or restores the relationships between people and their environment in order to improve quality of life for individuals, families, communities or organizations.

-The zoo educator focus area is offered to students who have interest in the responsibility of teaching visitors about the animals kept at the zoo and promoting conservation efforts.
-The series of recommended coursework prepares students for conducting formal and informal exchanges of information with a focus on developing knowledge of animals, developing programs and instructional products and working with youth.
+The zoo educator focus area was developed for students with an interest in teaching visitors about the animals kept at the zoo and promoting conservation efforts.
+Students will focus on developing knowledge of animals, developing programs and instructional products and working with youth.